bravoalpha79/k9-zen/test_procedure.md

     With Microsoft Internet Explorer 11, two issues were identified:

+---

 **_Issue #1_**: On all pages, the background image jerks/twitches when the page is scrolled.

+---

-    **_Issue #2_**: On About page, the instuctor photos are not displayed and the structural integrity of the page body is corurpted.
+**_Issue #2_**: On About page, the instuctor photos are not displayed and the structural integrity of the page body is corrupted.

+   ---
 ### Interactive components

+All interactive components tests have been performed successfully.

-On tests IC-1 through IC-4, no issue has been identified.
+On tests IC-1 through IC-4, no issue was identified.

-On test IC-5, an issue has been identified with modal animation on Tricks Training and Individual Training sections:
+On test IC-5, an issue with modal animation on Tricks Training and Individual Training sections was identified and resolved as follows:

+---

 **_Issue #3_**: The modal just appears (pops up) instead of fading in as expected.

-_Investigation_:
+**_Investigation_**:
 _Subsequent code analysis of training.html revealed that the modal class of the two affected modals wrongly contains_ flipXin _and_ flipYin _respectively.
 This is a leftover from a previous in-project experiment with modal animations as provided by [UpLabs](https://www.uplabs.com/posts/30-bootstrap-modal-animation-effects).
-Since it had been determined that the proposed custom animations require JavaScript, and the use of JS is outside the scope of this project, the experiment was abandoned, but the aforementioned code pieces remained in the modal code by mistake.
-This causes the affected modals to appear with no animation._
+Since it had been determined that the proposed custom animations require JavaScript code modifications, and the use of JS is outside the scope of this project, the experiment was abandoned, but the aforementioned code pieces remained in the modal code by mistake.
+This caused the affected modals to appear with no animation._

 **_Solution_**:
 1. In training.html, replace the code "flipXin" and "flipYin" respectively with "fade" (default Bootstrap modal animation).